 A big portion of engagement comes from feedback and recognition.
 Employees want to feel like they're part of the company's bigger mission and they're making a difference, and regular feedback gives them that validation.
 Annual feedback can feel overwhelming and intimidating, while daily (or even weekly) feedback feels more bite-sized and actionable.

-Fast feedback should be your organisation's goal.
+Fast feedback should be your organization's goal.
 When management notices a problem (or, better yet, a success), they should act quickly.
 It's better for business, and research shows it's better for employee motivation, too.
 And when your employees are motivated, they're more likely to be engaged and putting out their best work.

 Boost Employee Engagement With Terryberry